 LEADER On Passover, we read about the ten plagues God unleashed on the Egyptians.
-The plagues we see today, however, are not punishments from God, but ones of our own doing - because hunger is not an issue of resources, but of political will.
-On this day, we specifically look to the disgraceful consequences of our own inaction on the unacceptable problem of "lunch shaming" practices that students endure when they are faced with unpaid school meal debt.
+The plagues we see today, however, are not punishments from God, but ones of our own doing - because ending hunger is not a matter of resources, but of political will.
 As we read each of these plagues aloud, we dip a finger into the wine and touch a drop onto our plate.
-This reminds us that, even as we celebrate freedom, our freedom is not complete when hungry children still suffer.
+This reminds us that, even as we celebrate freedom, our freedom is not complete when anyone still experiences hunger.

-(Dip your finger in your glass and place a drop of wine on the plate for each plague.)
+[Dip your finger in your glass and place a drop of wine on the plate for each plague.]